PartIR: Composing SPMD Partitioning Strategies for Machine Learning

-We validated that the performance of models partitioned with \partir{} is comparable to that of GSPMD~\cite{gspmd2021} in terms of Model FLOPS Utilization (MFU) \cite{palm2022} and High-Bandwidth Memory (HBM) usage, as reported by the XLA compiler, by training the T32 and T48 models on different hardware configurations.
-We partitioned the T32 model, we tested two configurations: 1) partitioned over 32 TPUs and 2) over 16 GPUs, while the T48 partitioned over 128 TPUs.
-In the \partir version, we partitioned both models using a schedule of four tactics (\inlinecode{BP+MP+Z3+EMB}) and relied on equivalent expert sharding annotations for the GSPMD version.
-The results in \Cref{table:mfu} show that the performance of \partir{} is on par with that of GSPMD, with negligible improvements in MFU ($\approx 1\%$) in TPU configurations and a small regression ($\approx 2\%$) in the GPU configuration.
+We validated \partir{}'s partitioned models performance comparable to that of GSPMD~\cite{gspmd2021} in terms of Model FLOPS Utilization (MFU) \cite{palm2022} and High-Bandwidth Memory (HBM) usage, by training the T32 and T48 models on different hardware configurations.
+We partitioned the T32 model on two configurations: 1) 32 TPUs, and 2) 16 GPUs, while the T48 partitioned over 128 TPUs.
+Both models used a \partir{} schedule of four tactics (\inlinecode{BP+MP+Z3+EMB}, see: \Cref{appendix:schedules}), and relied on equivalent sharding annotations for GSPMD.
+The results in \Cref{table:mfu} show that the performance of \partir{} is on par with that of GSPMD, with negligible differences between configurations ($\pm 1\%$).
 The HBM usage is closely comparable.
 This is a positive results for \partir{}: (i) our system has a simpler API, (ii) has a less complex design because it includes no heuristics for resolving incompatible shardings, which avoids bugs that lead to degraded performance (\Cref{sec:discussion}), (iii) provides detailed user feedback in each step, which GSPMD does not, as we discuss next.